-In order to select the best embryos we employ blastocyst (day 5 or day 6) transfer.
+In order to select the best embryos, we culture embryos to the blastocyst stage (day 5 or day 6)

-At Pedieos IVF Center we follow the American Society for Reproductive Medicine (ASRM) guidelines which can be found in ASRM website.
+At Pedieos IVF Center we follow the American Society for Reproductive Medicine (ASRM) guidelines which can be found on the ASRM website.

-Please read below the salient points outlined in the ASRM Practice Committee report 2013:
+Please read below the most important points outlined in the ASRM Practice Committee report 2013:

-2. In ‘‘poor prognosis’’ patients, blastocyst transfer has not been shown to result in increased live-birth rates compared with cleavage-stage transfer; however, in these populations there is a higher risk of embryos not progressing to blastocyst stage resulting in fewer/no embryos available for transfer.
+- In ‘‘poor prognosis’’ patients, blastocyst transfer has not been shown to result in increased live-birth rates compared with cleavage-stage transfer; however, in these populations there is a higher risk of day 3 embryos not progressing to the day 5 blastocyst stage, resulting in fewer or no embryos available for transfer.

 Please note that:

 - “Good prognosis” patients are defined as patients ≤35 years with ≥10 follicles ≥12mm on the day of hCG injection, normal follicle-stimulating hormone (FSH) and E2 levels, no more than one previous unsuccessful cycle of in vitro fertilization (IVF)–embryo transfer, and good embryo quality.

 - “Poor prognosis” patients are defined as patients >35 years with previous unsuccessful cycle of IVF/embryo transfer, elevated day 3 FSH levels and average to bad embryo quality.